Mesh296/TripPlanner_backend/README.md

 ## Testing

 Use [Postman](https://www.postman.com/) or a similar tool to test the API.
 Sample endpoints have been tested and documentation is included in the repository.

-## Contributions

-If you would like to contribute to the project, please submit a pull request or create an issue on GitHub.